jakubrohleder/angular-jsonapi/README.md

 ## Wrap up

-After performing `$jsonapi.addResource(schema, synchronizer);` the resource is accesible by `$jsonapi.getResource(type);`.
+After performing `$jsonapi.addResource(schema, synchronizer);` the resource is accessible by `$jsonapi.getResource(type);`.
 The easiest way to use it is to create `angular.factory` for each model and then inject it to your controllers.

 All in all configuration of the factory for novels can look like this: